-A reinforced-concrete colony shaped like a ship, built around 1930 by one industrialist as a children’s seaside colony, today a hospital for sea turtles.
+A reinforced-concrete colony built around 1930 by one industrialist as a children’s seaside colony, home to a sea-turtle hospital for twelve years, and sold to a private buyer in 2026.

 At a glance

 In the Fontanelle district of Riccione, set back from the sea, the Colonia Bertazzoni carries the same naval dream as its neighbours along the coast.
 It was built around 1930 by the industrialist Francesco Suzzara Bertazzoni as a children’s seaside colony, in the Rationalist manner of the decade: a long reinforced-concrete block, three floors and more than 5,000 square metres, pierced with the round “porthole” windows that the architecture of the 1930s borrowed from ships.
-Today it keeps an unexpected purpose — a rescue hospital for sea turtles.
+For twelve years it kept an unexpected purpose — a rescue hospital for sea turtles — but the building was declared unfit for use in the early 2020s, the turtle centre moved to a smaller building in the same grounds, and in 2026 the Comune di Riccione sold the colony to a private buyer.

 Key facts